 The solution?
 Website blocking software has been proven to dramatically increase productivity and lengthen time periods of uninterrupted focus.
 When you type “f” into the address bar and Chrome’s autofill tries to send you to Facebook, you don’t need to rely on iron willpower to resist clicking on it.

 Blocking websites on Chrome is a straightforward process, and before you know it, you’ll be tackling your to-do lists while shutting out potential distractions.
 Here’s your complete guide on how to block a website on Chrome with Freedom.

 How to Block a Website on Chrome Mac and Windows (Desktop)

-- Repeat step 3 to add any other websites you would like to block.
+5. Continue to add any other websites you would like to block.
+Click Save.